-Yes! eDiscovery for Metallic Endpoint Backup & Recovery and Metallic Office 365 Backup & Recovery offer advanced data management capabilities that make O365 eDiscovery and Endpoint eDiscovery nearly effortless.
+Yes! eDiscovery for Metallic Endpoint Backup & Recovery and Metallic Backup for Microsoft 365 offer advanced data management capabilities that make O365 eDiscovery and Endpoint eDiscovery nearly effortless.
 It provides a single interface to identify, categorize, and securely preserve data across both environments.
 This drastically accelerates and simplifies the eDiscovery process.
-With deep and granular search and export capabilities, Metallic eDiscovery empowers users with one, consolidated experience for eDiscovery of Office 365 and Endpoint data.
+With deep and granular search and export capabilities, Metallic eDiscovery empowers users with one, consolidated experience for eDiscovery of Microsoft 365 and Endpoint data.
 Paired with Metallic data protection, organizations now get the best of industry leading backup and recovery, combined with advanced tools to satisfy regulatory compliance requirements with ease and precision.

 A free trial designed for your real world

 Try the fully functional, full-service product today, and see how Metallic can serve your needs directly.